MarcelBolten/phpeggy/README.md

 * action and predicate blocks should be written in PHP.
 * the _per-parse initializer_ code block is used to provide additional class methods, properties and constants.
 A special method `private function initialize()` can be provided and resembles the Peggy per-parse initializer i.e. this method is called before the generated parser starts parsing.
 All methods have access to the input (`$this->input`) and the options (`$this->options`).
+* the _global initializer_ code block can be used to add use statements, classes, functions, constants, ...

 Original Peggy rule: